Valeriy Lobanovskyi: Co-managing Dynamo Kyiv and Soviet Union national team again (1986–1990)

 The national team achieved great success at the 1988 European Championship, winning silver medals.
-In every game, at least seven players of the starting line-up represented Dynamo Kyiv and at least eight Kyiv's players entered the field (substitutions including; only two were allowed at the time).
+In every game, at least seven players of the starting line-up represented Dynamo Kyiv and at least eight Kyiv players entered the field (substitutions including; only two were allowed at the time).
 Sbornaja won its group, defeating Netherlands and England and drawing with Ireland.
-In semifinals, Lobanovskyi's side defeated Italy, after Hennadiy Lytovchenko and Oleh Protasov (both Dynamo Kyiv's representatives) scored two unanswered goals.
+In semi-finals, Lobanovskyi's side defeated Italy, after Hennadiy Lytovchenko and Oleh Protasov (both Dynamo Kyiv's representatives) scored two unanswered goals.
 In the final, Soviet team met Netherlands again but was unable to repeat their previous victory from the group stage, losing 0–2.
 Van Basten's goal, in which he volleyed right-footed over Rinat Dasayev from the tightest of angles on the right of the penalty area, would later be described as one of the greatest goals in the history of the European Championships.

 Following perestroika, many of Lobanovskyi's best players left the USSR to play in Western Europe.
 Going into the 1990 World Cup he could not call upon the best Soviet players.
 As a result, sbornaja finished on the bottom of their group.
 In the same year, which happened to be the final year of Lobanovskyi's career in Soviet Union, Dynamo Kyiv, which was going through generational change, won their fourth Soviet double.
 The team cemented first place in the Top League weeks before the end, winning its 13th league title and establishing themselves as the most successful Soviet football club of all time.
 In the Cup final, Lobanovskyi's team destroyed Lokomotiv Moscow 6–1.
-In the autumn of 1990, Lobanovskyi left Soviet Union in order to take a lucrative offer from United Arab Emirates.
+In the autumn of 1990, Lobanovskyi left Soviet Union to take a lucrative offer from United Arab Emirates.

 Middle East (1990–1996)

 In September 1990, Lobanovskyi decided to leave Soviet Union and take up a lucrative offer of managing the United Arab Emirates national football team.
 Lobanovskyi is recognized as one of the great managers in the history of the national team.
-During his four year tenure, the team ended up fourth at the Asian Cup (losing bronze medal to South Korea in a penalty shootout), its best finish up to that date.
+During his four-year tenure, the team ended up fourth at the Asian Cup (losing bronze medal to South Korea in a penalty shootout), its best finish up to that date.
 He left Emirates due to a conflict with Emirates football federation and went on to spend the next two years managing the Kuwait national football team (winning a bronze medal at the Asian Games), before agreeing to return to Dynamo Kyiv in November 1996.